-Dr Ahmad Firouzianhaji joined the Centre for Infrastructure Engineering in 2016 as a postdoctoral research fellow.
+Dr Ahmad Firouzianhaji joined the Centre for Infrastructure Engineering in 2016 as a postdoctoral research fellow, and has since become a lecturer for the centre.
 Holding bachelor’s and master’s degrees in Civil Engineering, Dr Firouzianhaji completed his PhD in Structural Engineering at the University of Technology, Sydney, in 2016.
 He has been also working as full time engineer since 2012 and was involved in several engineering projects in Australia, NZ, South East Asia and North America from design to construction.

 His field of research and interests are cold formed steel structures and earthquake engineering.

 Areas of Research/Teaching Expertise

 - Earthquake Engineering